 Top Three Tuesday is my spin on Top Ten Tuesday hosted by That Artsy Reader Girl

 Happy Tuesday, Wormies!
-I’ve been doing a lot of soul searching (well, blog soul searching, anyway) and I want my blog to be a little more personal (as personal as I can make it).
-I also want to post more and in a bid to inspire me to do it, I wanted to make my other non-review posts, be a little more in-depth but not make it too long as to make me not want to post anymore.
+I’ve been doing a lot of soul-searching (well, blog soul-searching, anyway) and I want my blog to be a little more personal (as personal as I can make it).
+I also want to post more and in a bid to inspire me to do it, I wanted to make my other non-review posts, be a little more in-depth but not make it too long to make me not want to post anymore.
 So.
 Here we have my spin on Top Ten Tuesday.

 If you have been following my blog for a while, you should have noticed that I used to have these posts every Tuesday and you should have already noticed that I haven’t been posting Tuesday posts in a while.
 I hope you will like this version!
 I will still be using the TTT prompts as much as I can, but will do something else if I don’t like the prompt.